-Having arrived at college Lisa Connors (Hilary Swank - Terror in the Family) befriends Shelby Blake (Jenna von OÃ¿) as they both have room-mates from hell so arrange things so that they can room together.
-Lisa also meets Steven (Mark-Paul Gosselaar - The Princess & the Marine) a reporter for the college paper and they soon become an item.
-But when Shelby dies, falling from a bell tower during a hazing stunt Lisa becomes suspicious as the sorority sisters lead by Drea (Sarah Chalke) as well as the college seem intent on covering things up whilst Steven is convinced that her death was not an accident.
+Having arrived at college Lisa Connors (Hilary Swank - Terror in the Family) befriends Shelby Blake (Jenna von OÃ¿) as they both have room-mates from hell and so arrange things so that they can room together.
+Lisa also meets Steven (Mark-Paul Gosselaar - Brothers of the Frontier) a reporter for the college paper and they soon become an item.
+But when Shelby dies, falling from a bell tower during a hazing stunt Lisa becomes suspicious as the sorority sisters lead by Drea (Sarah Chalke - Unlikely Suspects) as well as the college seem intent on covering things up whilst Steven is convinced that her death was not an accident.

 The one thing which "Dying to Belong" has going for it is the cast and before I get to Hilary Swank I will mention the rest of the cast.
 Mark-Paul Gosselaar is likeable as Steven, not the most demanding of characters but one which provides just the right amount of love interest.
-And then there is Sarah Chalke as sorority sister Drea who we quickly begin to suspect of being evil as she constantly throws evil glares at the camera, it means the character ends up cliche but because Chalke is recognizable it helps things.
-But whilst there are also other good performances especially from Jenna von OÃ¿ the star of the movie is Hilary Swank and whilst her character isn't great at least as Lisa Swank delivers a character who has different levels which the other characters lack.
+And then there is Sarah Chalke as sorority sister Drea who we quickly begin to suspect of being the stereotypical "Queen Bitch" as she constantly throws evil glares at the camera, it means the character ends up cliche but because Chalke is recognizable it helps things.
+But whilst there are also other good performances especially from Jenna von OÃ¿ the star of the movie is Hilary Swank and whilst her character isn't great at least as Lisa, Swank delivers a character who has different levels which the other characters are lacking.

 What this all boils down to is that "Dying to Belong" is a solid but not great made for TV movie.
-It is very much the recognizable cast which makes it watchable with a young Hilary Swank showing early signs of what was to come even in a poorly written role.
+It is very much the recognizable cast which makes it watchable with a young Hilary Swank showing the early signs of what was to come even in a poorly written role.